x

 In other words, young people's perspectives and voices (your perspectives and voices) are disproportionately missing from important conversations and policy-making decisions.

 Texas A&M International University participates in the National Study of Learning, Voting, and Engagement (NSLVE) study by Tufts University.
-This study is used to inform participating institutions on their level of voter engagement on our camps.
+This study is used to inform participating institutions on their level of voter engagement on our campus.
 We are proud to say that students at TAMIU turn out to vote at a rate 3% higher than the national average3.
-Since 2014, TAMIU has increased its democratic engagement by 26.6%.
+Since 2014, TAMIU has increased its voter engagement by 26.6%.

 FAQ's